 The Prosci® 3-Phase Process

-A three-step structure for organizational change developed by Prosci®, based on the best practices included in the 2002 Change Management benchmark study.
+A three-phase structure for organizational change developed by Prosci®, based on the best practices included in the 2021 Change Management benchmark study.

 - Define your Change Management strategy